Monwoo/MoonManager/README.md

 This project use some advanced API to work fully.
 We're using it under last Chrome webbrowser for now.
-It may work under others, but we did not get time to try ensure all polyfill for browser that may support it yet.
+It may work under others, but we did not get time to try to ensure all polyfill for browsers that may support it.

 ## Install project :